vezmaxwell/Homemade/README.md

 **Day 1**

 Day 1 was planning day.
 Iury came up with the idea of a recipe site quickly, so we started by looking at other recipe sites for inspiration.
 We had a main site we used for referencing (bon appetit).
-I made some photoshop mockups of site design for us to reference towards which everyone contributed ideas to.
+I made some photoshop mockups of site design for us to reference towards which everyone contributed ideas to via screen sharing.

 ![homemade_singleRecipe](https://user-images.githubusercontent.com/81028718/140305746-2fd8247d-4356-4270-8cfa-5d22979c39ed.png)